Donald Trump Mocks, Then Takes Credit For Colin Kaepernick’s NFL Unemployment

 — Cyko Blog (@TheCyko) March 21, 2017

 Kaepernick’s protest last year triggered a wave of unrest among players in numerous sports last year, according to an ESPN report.
-According to the former 49er quarterback, he took a knee instead of standing during the national anthem as a means to protest the oppression of colored individuals in the United States.
+According to the former 49er quarterback, he took a knee instead of standing during the national anthem as a means to protest the oppression of minorities in the United States.
 Responding to the player’s actions, Trump, who was then a candidate for the presidency, stated that the player would be better off playing in another country.
 The real estate mogul later alleged that part of the NFL’s falling ratings was due to the player’s actions.

 “I think it’s personally not a good thing.
 I think it’s a terrible thing.
 And, you know, maybe he should find a country that works better for him.
 Let him try.
 It won’t happen.”